department-of-veterans-affairs/vagov-content/pages/disability/about-dbqs/dbq-forms.md

 <div class="va-introtext">

-Find the VA disability benefits questionnaire (or VA DBQ form) you need and get instructions for how to submit it to us for review.
-Submitting a VA DBQ form can speed up the process for deciding your disability compensation claim or pension benefits application.
+VA disability benefits questionnaires (or VA DBQ forms) can speed up the process for deciding your disability compensation claim or pension benefits application.Find the DBQ form you need and get instructions for how to submit it to us for review.

 </div>